 Setting Card Controls to "ON" or "OFF"

-• Under the Card Status column, click on the ON/OFF toggle to set the card status as being active or suspended.
+• Next to Card Status, use the ON/OFF toggle to set the debit card status as being active or suspended.

 • A debit card must be in “Active” status to add Declines and Alerts.

-• Choose the card you want to set, make sure the Card Status is set to Active/ON and select the Set Declines and Alerts button.
-Note: You will need to agree to Terms and Conditions the first time you use this feature.
+• Choose the debit card you want to set, make sure the Card Status is set to Active/ON and select the Set Declines and Alerts button.

 Declining debit card transactions

-• The Set Declines and Alerts window will open for that selected card, with a list of transaction types.
-Choose the transaction type that you want to decline.
-Set the Decline Transaction option to BLOCK.
+• To decline a specific Transaction Type, tap Transaction Type for a list of options.
+Tap each option you want to block and next to Decline Transaction set the toggle to BLOCK.
 Note: If the Decline Transaction toggle is set to BLOCK, an Alert will automatically be sent.

 Setting Spend Limits

 • When Spend Limits are set on your debit card, transactions made over a certain amount will be declined.
-To set up Spend Limits, select the Spend Limits tab at the top left of the Set Declines and Alerts window.
-A Spend Limits window will open.
+To set up Spend Limits, select the Spend Limits option.

 • Turn on the Spend Limit by toggling to BLOCK and enter the maximum dollar amount to allow.
 ANY debit card transaction that is more than the dollar amount entered will be blocked/declined.